fbpx

 Itinerary

-Day 1 - Day 1 KANGERLUSSUAQ
+Day 1 - Day 1 Kangerlussuaq

 From 1941 to 1992, the town of Kangerlussuaq in Greenland was home to an American military base.
 Nowadays, thanks to its international airport, it has become a transit point for travellers seeking adventure in the Far North.
 Located to the north of the Arctic Circle, this town is the starting point of magnificent discoveries surrounded by unspoiled nature.
 Indeed, just a few dozen kilometres from there it is possible to get close to the Greenland ice sheet, the largest body of ice in the Northern Hemisphere.
 From Kangerlussuaq, admire also the superb landscapes of tundra in autumnal colours, where Arctic hares, musk oxen, Arctic foxes, reindeer, falcons and eagles live.

-Day 2 - Day 2 SISIMIUT
+Day 2 - Day 2 Nuuk

-Day 3 - Day 3 QIKIQTARJUAQ, NUNAVUT
+Day 3 - Day 3 At Sea

-During your day at sea, make the most of the many services and activities on board.
+During your journey at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness centre.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
-This day without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, to do some shopping in the boutique or to meet the PONANT photographers in their dedicated space.
+This journey without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, depending on the activities offered, or to do some shopping in the boutique or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest and entertainment.

-Day 5 - Day 5 GRINNELL GLACIER, NUNAVUT
+Day 5 - Day 5 Grinnell Glacier, Nunavut

 To the south of Baffin Island, at the entrance to the fjord leading to Iqaluit, the capital of Nunavut, lies the Grinnell Glacier.
 Iqaluit’s name is derived from the Inuktitut language; it means “place of many fish”, as the waters of the fjord are teeming with Arctic char.
 The glacier, which is approximately 800 metres (2,625 feet) high, is named after Henry Grinnell, an American philanthropist who funded several polar expeditions in the 19th century.
 Weather permitting, you will have the privilege of admiring the glacier front from the sea during an outing in an inflatable dinghy, before landing to walk up the valley running along the glacier, in a rocky landscape with tundra vegetation.

-Day 6 - Day 6 AKPATOK ISLAND, NUNAVUT
+Day 6 - Day 6 Akpatok Island, Nunavut

 In the north-west of Ungava Bay, in Nunavut, the northernmost Canadian province, Akpatok Island reveals its chiselled coastline.
 Uninhabited by men, it is occupied by the thick-billed murres for which it was named (Akpat is their name in Inuit).
 Its cliffs, rising up to 200 metres (656 feet) high, make an ideal nesting environment for these birds.
 Dominated by a vast limestone plateau, the island is also surrounded by numerous beaches where walruses sun themselves in the summertime.
 From your inflatable dinghy, if the weather conditions allow it, you might also have the chance to glimpse some polar bears roaming along the cliffs in search of food.